 Our family loves tortilla soup, so I make it about once a week with a lot of improvisation based on what's around.
-Since I taste as I go, it always turns out well, but rarely is one batch of tortilla soup the same as the last.
-Because I like this recipe so much and want to share it, I finally took some notes and wrote down measurements for the soup.
+Since I taste as I go and change things up, rarely is one batch of tortilla soup the same as the last.
+I finally took some notes and wrote down measurements for our favorite tortilla soup.

-This one’s lighter in the sense that it doesn’t have any cream or cheese.
-The tortillas thicken the soup, and chicken adds a lot of satisfying protein, though you could just as easily make this vegetarian by leaving it out and using vegetable broth.
-If you try it, let me know!
-And if you have a favorite tortilla soup recipe, I'd be interested in hearing that as well.
-This one doesn't have any “fire” to it because I typically don't like mouth numbing food (sinus clearing, yes…mouth numbing, no).
-So if you want to add that kind of heat, be sure to add your favorite HOT pepper or use a spicy chili powder.
+If you have another favorite tortilla soup recipe, I'd be interested in hearing that as well.
+This one doesn't have too much heat to it because I typically don't like mouth numbing food (sinus clearing, yes…mouth numbing, no).
+So if you want to add that kind of heat, be sure to add your favorite HOT pepper or use a spicy chili powder or use Rotel tomatoes.

 - 2 tablespoons light olive oil or vegetable oil

 - 1 cup chopped onions

 - ¾ cup roughtly chopped corn tortillas** 84 grams

 - 14 ounce can of diced tomatoes drained, OR A can of undrained Rotel for spiciness

 - 3 cups of reduced sodium chicken broth plus more if desired

 - 1 teaspoon ground cumin Feel free to use more